 Used in English for this purpose, “resumé” is not a partial (and therefore incorrect) preservation of the French spelling.
 It is an ad hoc, unhistorical improvisation of the sort that has long been used in a few exceptional cases where historical spellings and normal spelling conventions yield results that are consistently felt as awkward even by practiced English-speakers.

 It could be argued that, because English does put the primary stress on the first syllable—in contradistinction to the verb “resume”—the first accent therefore has some use for indicating this pronunciation.
-We believe, however, that there is no real necessity for this.
-Subject to correction by specialists in English phonology, it seems to us that it’s natural for someone starting to read the word “resumé” to put the primary stress on the first syllable.
-That’s because in English, a three-syllable word with a secondary accent on the last syllable, normally (again, as it seems to us) gets the primary stress on the first syllable.
+I believe, however, that there is no real necessity for this.
+Subject to correction by specialists in English phonology, it seems to me that it’s natural for someone starting to read the word “resumé” to put the primary stress on the first syllable.
+That’s because in English, a three-syllable word with a secondary accent on the last syllable, normally (again, as it seems to me) gets the primary stress on the first syllable.
 Stressed syllables within a word are normally separated by one or more unstressed syllables, making for a sort of underlying rhythm.
 (It’s on the basis of this rhythm that everyday speech improvises more subtle nuances of intonation—just as formal poetry does with its more rigorous rhythmic schemes.)
 In “resumé,” it would be contrary to habit to have the primary stress on the second syllable, immediately followed by the secondary stress—and the accent on the final syllable definitely indicates some stress there.
 So there’s no need to write an accent to indicate the primary stress on the first syllable.

-Never go to sea with two chronometers; take one or three.
+Never go to sea with two chronometers.